imhimanshu007/multiplayer-card-game/README.md

 # multiplayer-card-game
-Run the main method in the entity.Game Class.
+Run the main method of the Game Class